 - In ADSIEDIT, try to find the below path –

-The hard repair of the ESEUTIL tool can find the delete the corrupt portion of the database.
+- Professionally repair the database: The hard repair of the ESEUTIL tool can find the delete the corrupt portion of the database.
 It will make the database accessible but will delete the important part of your mailbox.
 It can delete emails, contacts, documents, attachments, and other contents that are suspected to have corruption in them.
-If you do not want to lose data in the Exchange mailbox, then you should use a professional Exchange Database Repair software and recover all mailboxes.
+If you do not want to lose data in the Exchange mailbox, then you should use a professional software and recover all mailboxes.

 The software will run the scan and recover all corrupt items in mailboxes.
 Then you can see the preview of recovered items and save them in available formats.